Read this first!

 - The bottom of a metal chassis, on the inner side is likely unpainted.

-- Anywhere you see a screw running into a piece of sheet metal with a wire coming off of it, that is a ground.
+- Anywhere you see a screw running into a piece of sheet metal (of a chassis/enclosure) with a wire coming off of it, that is a ground (check to be sure with VMM).

 This will remove any large excess charge off of your body.
 Note: you can immediately build it back up without having a grounded strap on.